Discernment Question stions

 What is the basic time frame for formation and the various steps along the way?

 The first step is inquiring, thus, the candidate is known as an Enquirer.
-At this stage he makes initial contact with the Order and begins a dialogue with our Prior about himself and what he perceives might be a call to the religious life.
+At this stage he makes initial contact with the Order and begins a dialogue with our Novice Master about himself and what he perceives might be a call to the religious life.
 Because we are a dispersed Community, it is challenging to get to know people, we therefore expect an Enquirer to spent at least some time with us at one or more of our thrice-yearly Chapters; so that he can get to know the Community, and the Community can get to know the Enquirer.

 If the Enquirer’s interest in the Order continues and deepens to the point of serious consideration toward application, he will approach the Prior with the request to be considered for postulancy.